wizards-of-lua/wizards-of-lua/docs/_modules/Events/register.md

 #### Example
-Register for CHAT events and echo the received messages:
+Registering for CHAT events and echoing the received messages:
 ```lua
 local queue = Events.register( "CHAT")
 for e in queue.next do